ajkerrigan/visidata-plugins/README.md

 ### Overview

 For cells that contain long strings, it can sometimes be easier to pass the value into an external viewer rather than relying on VisiData's line wrapping.
-This plugin lets `z^O` open a cell value in the system pager (the value of the `PAGER` environment variable, or `less` by default).
+This plugin supports arbitrary external commands.
+Unless otherwise specified it relies on the `PAGER` environment variable, and defaults to `less`.

 ### Installation